Britain's Got Talent: Series 18 (2025)

+Series 19 (2026)

+On 1 September 2025, it was announced that Bruno Tonioli will not return as a judge for the nineteenth series.
+At the same time, KSI was announced as Tonioli's replacement, joining Cowell, Holden, and Dixon.
+Cowell missed a day of auditions due to feeling unwell, leading to Stacey Solomon filling in as guest judge for that taping.
+Solomon was allowed to give out one golden buzzer during that taping.

 Spin-offs

 Britain's Got More Talent (2007–2019)

 Britain's Got More Talent (often shortened to BGMT) was a companion sister show that was broadcast on ITV2 from 9 June 2007 to 2 June 2019 and hosted by Stephen Mulhern.
 Each series coincided with the broadcast of each series of Britain's Got Talent, with episodes airing after each episode of the main programme, and featuring regular appearances by Anthony McPartlin and Declan Donnelly along with the judges for the respective year.
 The format was based on those of former spin-off programmes such as The Xtra Factor (the companion show of The X Factor), but with notable differences depending on what stage of the competition the spin-off was airing.
 While the auditions stage was being broadcast, its sister show focused on highlights of acts that couldn't be shown on the main show, with Mulhern operating in a similar manner to the main show's hosts (albeit with interviews of the participants before and after their performance).
 During live episodes, the sister show conducted live "after-show" episodes, featuring interviews with the semi-finalists and eventual finalists, and talks with the judges.
 The series also aired a set of compilation episodes featuring the best and worst auditions from that year's contest, titled Britain's Got Talent: Best and Worst.

 On 7 October 2019, Simon Cowell announced that Britain's Got More Talent would be shifted onto online platforms and thus provide more focus towards Britain's Got Talent.
 The decision was made due to changes in viewing habits from the sister show's target audience.
-Its replacement, Britain's Got Talent: Unseen, premiered on the ITV Hub in 2020, following the airing of the first episode of series 14 of the main show."Unseen" did not return in 2022, which meant the main show had no companion show at all for the first time ever.
+Its replacement, Britain's Got Talent: Unseen, premiered on the ITV Hub in 2020, following the airing of the first episode of series 14 of the main show.
+"Unseen" did not return in 2022, which meant the main show had no companion show at all for the first time ever.
+It returned in 2025.